puzhang-ml/puzhang-ml.github.io/content/posts/score-based-generative-model/index.md

 The diffusion model, introduced in 2020, outperforms GAN in generating results.
 For an in-depth understanding of the diffusion model's functionality, please consult [my earlier article]({{< ref "/posts/diffusion-model/index" >}} "Diffusion Model").

-#### Score Based Generative Model
+### Score Based Generative Models

-In generative modeling, the goal is to mirror the intricate distribution of authentic data.
-Using a deep neural network (DNN) is a prevalent strategy to achieve this.
-The intention is to utilize the DNN to depict a complex probability distribution $P_\theta$.
-Nevertheless, the DNN's output $f_\theta$ doesn't directly reflect the distribution as it might not be positive throughout.
+In generative modeling, the goal is to mirror the complex distribution of real data.
+Using a deep neural network (DNN) is a natural strategy to achieve this.
+The intention is to utilize the DNN to model a complex probability distribution $P_\theta$.
+Nevertheless, the DNN's output $f_\theta$ doesn't directly reflect a distribution as it might not be positive everywhere.
 Therefore, our initial action is to exponentiate the output.
-Subsequently, to shape a probability distribution ranging between 0 and 1, the output is normalized by dividing with a constant $Z_\theta$.
-This constant in the denominator is termed the normalizing constant.
-In Gaussian models, determining this constant is straightforward due to the simplistic nature of $f_\theta$.
-However, for advanced deep neural network architectures, it becomes a challenge to compute this constant.
+Subsequently, to ensure the output ranges between 0 and 1 as a true probability distribution, the output is normalized by dividing with a constant $Z_\theta$.
+This constant in the denominator is called the normalizing constant.
+In Gaussian models, for example, determining this constant is straightforward due to the simplistic nature of $f_\theta$.
+However, for other advanced deep neural network architectures, it becomes a challenge to compute this constant.

 ![generative-model-normalization](images/generative-model-normalization.png)
 *<center><font size="3">Model Normalization Challenge(by Pu Zhang)</font></center>*

 The primary concept of the [score based generative modeling paper](https://arxiv.org/abs/2011.13456) revolves around score functions.
-This highlighted section of the illustration represents a density function alongside the score function for a combination of two Gaussian distributions.
+The picture below represents a density function alongside the score function for a combination of two Gaussian distributions.
 The density function is visually represented with varying shades, with a darker shade signifying a denser region.
 The score function, on the other hand, represents a vector field indicating the direction of the steepest increase in the density function.
 Given the density function, deducing the score function becomes straightforward by merely computing the derivative.
-In a similar vein, knowing the score function enables the retrieval of the density function, in essence, by calculating integrals.
+Similarly, knowing the score function enables the retrieval of the density function, essentially, by calculating integrals.
 Hence, the score function and the probability distribution are interchangeable in their roles.

 ![score-density](images/score-density.png)
 *<center><font size="3">Score Function vs Probability Density(by Pu Zhang)</font></center>*